Icy Hot PM (Cream, Lotion, and Ointment)

 What do I need to tell my doctor BEFORE I take Icy Hot PM?

-- If you have an allergy to Icy Hot PM (menthol cream, lotion, and ointment) or any part of Icy Hot PM (menthol cream, lotion, and ointment).
+- If you are allergic to Icy Hot PM (menthol cream, lotion, and ointment); any part of Icy Hot PM (menthol cream, lotion, and ointment); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 This medicine may interact with other drugs or health problems.